cuboid6023/HealthBarLib/README.md

 ## Usage
 To add a health bar to a mob, tag it with `bar.add_bar`.

+To configure settings, change the scores of the fake players in the `bar.config` objective.

 Note that this datapack requires a workaround to display custom entity names.
 As a result, to display an entity's nametag, it needs to be given the CustomNameVisible:1b tag.
 Once on, it will always display when the entity is rendered.
 Unlike normal nametags, it won't render through blocks.